hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 #### Enrolling the New Baremetal Server<a name="enroll-new-baremetal-server"></a>

-To deploy HP StoreVirtual, you need to first enroll the baremetal server and then, update the Helion config file and the overcloud.
+To deploy HP StoreVirtual, you need to first enroll the baremetal server and then, update the HP Helion OpenStack config file and the overcloud.
 Perform the following commands:

-1. SSH to Undercloud as heat-admin from Seed
+1. SSH to undercloud as heat-admin from Seed

          ssh heat-admin@<IP Address>
          sudo -i